- CFMMEU, Brendan Holl, Justin Hobson

 Holl: No we’re not moving from the crane.

 - A short time later the officials claimed they had safety concerns about the Wheeler Cranes’ crane.
-Despite all their concerns being addressed, Mr Holl and Mr Hobson continued to demand the crane be removed.
+Despite all their concerns being addressed, Mr Holl continued to demand the crane be removed.

 - On 19 October 2018, a group of about 30 men wearing CFMMEU branded clothing also gathered opposite the Newcastle TAFE site chanting CFMMEU slogans.